GeorgJung/Cadena_e/README.md

 development) of software artifacts through hierarchic modeling.
 The aims of the model driven development paradigm are

-(a) a better management of the enormous complexity of modern-day software,
++ a better management of the enormous complexity of modern-day software,

-(b) better re-use of existing software in various contexts,
++ better re-use of existing software in various contexts,

-(c) better maintainability of software systems,
++ better maintainability of software systems,

-(d) increased reliability of software systems, and
++ increased reliability of software systems, and

-(e) a substantial decrease in the costs of software development.
++ a substantial decrease in the costs of software development.

 In this topic, ##Cadena##, a model-based software engineering framework developed at Kansas State University will be enhanced and